juspay/airborne/react-plugin/README.md

 1. **Thread Safety**: Both Android and iOS implementations are thread-safe
 2. **Error Handling**: All methods return promises that reject with descriptive errors
-3. **Initialization Check**: The module checks if Airborne is initialized before operations
-4. **Placeholder Implementation**: The iOS implementation includes placeholders for the actual Airborne SDK integration
+3. **Placeholder Implementation**: The iOS implementation includes placeholders for the actual Airborne SDK integration

 ## Next Steps

 To complete the integration:
-1. Add the actual Airborne SDK dependencies for both platforms
-2. Replace placeholder implementations with actual SDK calls
-3. Implement additional Airborne features as needed
+1. Implement additional Airborne features as needed
-4. Add event emitters for callbacks if required
+2. Add event emitters for callbacks if required

 ## Testing